GainSec/CloudGoatTutorial/README.md

 ![](/images/image_16.png)

-Select the option to download OpenSSH, skip all the additional snaps.
+Select the option to download and configure **OpenSSH**, skip all the additional snaps.
 You should then see the system being installed.

 ![](/images/image_17.png)